Bonners Ferry, Idaho: Local media

+KSBF 88.9 FM began broadcasting in 2024.
+Owned and operated by Bonners Ferry Baptist Church, it is an affiliate of the Fundamental Broadcasting Network.

 A prominent newspaper in Bonners Ferry is the weekly Bonners Ferry Herald, owned by Hagadone Publishing.

-The Kootenai Valley Times was a newspaper in Bonners Ferry, Idaho, covering local news, sports, business, jobs, and community events.
-Print circulation at the time of closure was 1,559 copies.
-In March 2018, in response to various pressures on traditional print media, KootenaiValleyTimes.com was launched to continue to provide local news and information.

 Sports

 Bonners Ferry High School has physical education programs such as wrestling, football, baseball, soccer, cheer, dance, golf, and basketball.